thingsboard/thingsboard.github.io/_includes/docs/reference/iot-platform-deployment-scenarios.md

 In the following sections, you can find total infrastructure cost calculations for ThingsBoard deployed using AWS.

 <b>Important notice:</b> All pricing below is approximate and provided as an example, based only on core infrastructure components costs (computing, storage, load-balancing).
-A production-grade environment typically requires additional operational services - such as backup tools, monitoring and secrets management - all of which will further increase the total cost.
+A production-grade environment typically requires additional operational services, such as backup tools, monitoring and secrets management.
+All of these will further increase the total cost.
 Please consult your cloud provider to get accurate pricing per your use case.

 ## Key infrastructure characteristics